andrup/CarND-Vehicle-Detection/README.md

 ...
 ```

-Because cars cannot drive in the sky, the search is limited to the horizon at y=400 to the bottom (y=720) and x left=0 to right=1280 px.
+Because cars cannot drive in the sky, the search is limited to the horizon at y=400, to the bottom (y=720) and x to left=0 and right=1280 px.
-I decided to search in 4 regions with different scling factors.
-With left the detection was not good enough, more windows need more computations.
+I decided to search in 4 regions with different scaling factors.
+With less than 4 regions the detection was not good enough, more windows need more computations.

 I used the following windows and scaling factors:
 ```python